-The prior model is trained using the teacher forcing algorithm to maximise the conditional likelihoods of the generated compounds given the scaffolds.
+The prior model is trained using the teacher forcing algorithm26 to maximize the conditional likelihoods of the generated compounds given the scaffolds.
 Even a single pass through the dataset teaches the model to generate chemically valid SMILES strings; the optimal state balancing the coverage of chemical space and overfitting is however reached after approximately eight epochs.
-At each epoch, a different randomised representation of the training and validations SMILES is used as this further prevents overfitting.
-As mentioned previously, it is crucial to note that this training only needs to happen once since the prior can be reused for a wide range of tasks without additional transfer learning stages often required in previously introduced models.
+At each epoch, a different randomized representation of the training and validations SMILES is used as this further prevents overfitting27.
+As mentioned previously, it is crucial to note that this training only needs to happen once since the prior can be reused for a wide range of tasks without additional transfer learning stages often required in previously introduced models28.
+The resulting prior model is provided in our public GitHub repository along with the code and data necessary to reproduce the training.